bazizi/bazizi.github.io/_posts/2022-12-29-enumerating-windows-processes-using-Rust.md

 - Rust
 ---

 Windows API documentation has an example for [Enumerating All Modules For a Process](https://learn.microsoft.com/en-us/windows/win32/psapi/enumerating-all-modules-for-a-process) using C++.
-As an exercise, I decided to implement the same functionality using Rust and the `winapi` crate.
+As an exercise, I decided to implement the same functionality using Rust and the  (unofficial) [winapi](https://docs.rs/winapi/latest/winapi/) crate.

-- Dependency on the `winapi` crate and features needed:
+- Dependency on the [winapi](https://docs.rs/winapi/latest/winapi/) crate and features needed:

 ```ini
 # Cargo.toml